Don’t Shoot Yourself!

 Sound 8

-Graphics: Simple, but colorful and unique.
+Graphics: The visuals are simple but colorful and unique.

-Sound: Some nice background tunes
+Sound: The audio consists of some nice background tunes

 Summary 8.0 Great